phrocker/nifi-minifi-cpp/README.md

 MiNiFi can also be installed as a system service using minifi.sh with an optional "service name" (default: minifi)

     $ ./bin/minifi.sh install [service name]

+### Deploying
+MiNiFi C++ comes with a deployment script.
+This will build and package minifi.
+Additionally, a file named build_output will be created within the build directory that contains a manifest of build artifacts.

+    $ deploy.sh <build identifier>

+The build identifier will be carried with the deployed binary for the configuration you specify.
+By default all extensions will be built.

 ### Managing MiNFI C++ through the MiNiFi Controller